nabilahrahman/portfolio/README.md

-Professional Data Analyst Portfolio
+Nabilah's Portfolio

-Welcome to my professional data analyst portfolio😊!
-This repository hosts the code for my personal website, where I showcase my skills, projects, and experience as a data analyst.
+Welcome to my Data Analyst portfolio😊!
+This repository serve as a platform for me to showcase my skills and projects.

 | Project                  | Description |